 If you're looking to become more involved on campus, learn more about your student association, or advocate for issues with UW Administration, Madison City Council, State Legislature, or Federal Congress, you should consider applying for an internship with the Associated Students of Madison (ASM).

-ASM internships are 3 credit "courses" available each semester with varying focuses, depending on your interests.
+ASM internships are available each semester with varying focuses, depending on your interests.
 Internships can center on everything from legislative affairs or shared governance to diversity or academic affairs - it's all up to you!
-Interns generally work with a faculty member of their choosing and register for an independent study in that faculty member's department.
+Interns can choose to work with a faculty member and register for 3 credits of independent study in that faculty member's department.

 Interns work closely with the ASM committee chairs and ASM staff to accomplish UW-Madison advocacy goals and work on issues to improve student life on campus.
 ASM combines the optimistic enthusiasm of college students with political expertise, grassroots organizing methods, and professionalism to address and react to student concerns and issues.
 In addition to playing a major role in shaping the University, interns also build problem-solving skills, meet new people, and get hands-on experience working for issues that matter to them.

 - getting College Library to be open 24 hours/day

 - negotiating a contract for student bus passes with the City of Madison

 - saving Safe Cab, a free cab service for students